 Whenever I’m talking to students about activities for college applications, we end up talking about clubs.
 (Usually, because I ask about them.)
 First off, what school doesn’t have at least one club?
-Unfortunately, I often hear that club membership can be more of a formality than an actual activity.
+Unfortunately, I often hear that club members can be more of a formality than an actual activity.

 So I want to propose an idea.
 Why not start your club this year?
 You might be thinking, how do I start a club?
-Easy – all you need is a teacher to offer their room at lunch and a few friends to join.
+Easy – all you need is a teacher to offer their room for lunch and a few friends to join.
 (Of course, you will need to talk to your school administration to fill out the proper forms and be sure you are ready for Club Day.)
 But once you get past those basics, you have the opportunity to create something you love!

 What is your passion?
 Puppies?
 Why not create a club where you and your friends can discuss, explore, learn about, and support all things animals?
 (Ok, silly example- but seriously, who doesn’t love puppies?)